mapninja/QGIS-101/ReadMe.md

 ### Explore navigation tools

-Now we will explore the **basic navigation tools** in QGIS.
-These are the tools that you will

 The **Map Navigation Toolbar** provides the bulk of the tools for navigation in the **Map Canvas**.
 Most of them are fairly obvious.
 Take a moment to explore each of these most popular tools:

 ![](./media/image14.png)  The **Pan Map** changes the Extent of Map Canvas, without changing the scale.